 Think Agatha Christie.
-Think of a time in history where a table-top telephone and a vacuum-tube radio were the peak of technology, when paper was the common medium of communication, when fingerprints were the ultimate means of identification.
+Think of a time in history where telephones were the peak of technology, when paper was the common medium of communication, when fingerprints were the ultimate means of identification.
 Think of characters gathered with a common interest, all with secrets of their own to conceal.
-Think not of a murder mystery, but a how-did-it-happen puzzle to solve.
+Think of a how-did-it-happen puzzle to solve, without the murder.

-We are starting these mystery nights in November.
-Because we are newly launching into this, we our offering Mystery Nights included with a minimum one-night stay at our normal lodging rates, plus an additional $10 per person.
-We would need 6-8 people and at least three rooms to make a Saturday Mystery Night happen.
-(We are contemplating Sunday evenings with no overnight stay required, so stay tuned.)
+2019 Mystery Nights will be offered on Saturday and Sunday evenings throughout January, February, and March.
+Because we are newly launching this, we our offering Mystery Nights as part of a one-night stay at our normal lodging rates, plus an additional $20 per person.
+We would need 6-8 people and at least three rooms to make a Mystery Night happen.
+See the bottom of this page for available dates.

-The American has acquired a painting that he wishes to profit from.
-He has sent out feelers to those he believes would be interested in the masterpiece, and he has received responses from three interested parties.
-The three parties are sending representatives to the American’s home this evening to place bids on the painting.
+The American has acquired a particular painting that he wishes to profit from.
+He has sent out feelers to those he believes would be interested in placing bids.
+The mystery night begins as parties arrive at his home to participate in a black-market auction.

 Participants are on their own for dinner.
-We will provide dessert as part of the mystery night.
+Dessert is provided as part of the mystery night.

 If you are interested, we encourage you to gather up friends and reserve 3 or 4 rooms for a particular Saturday night listed above.
 As time passes, we hope to come up with a method of people reserving room by room, but for starters we need to reserve rooms as blocks to ensure that the evening will happen.
 Breakfast is, of course, provided as part of your B&B stay.

-So, wish us luck and we hope to hear from you! – Peter and Vicki
+So, wish us luck and we hope to hear from you!
+Reserve early to have time to learn about your character. – Peter and Vicki

 Available dates for 2019 Mystery Nights (last updated 12/14/2018):

 Jan 5 Jan 6